 Not every home-based business is eligible to claim the home office deduction.
 To qualify for the write-off, a client’s home office must meet these requirements:

-The maximum value of the home office deduction using the simplified method is $1,500 per year.
-This is based on a rate of $5 per square foot for up to 300 square feet.
-But, your client must also have earned enough gross income from their business to qualify for the deduction.
-If your client’s business deductions (not including home office) are equal to or more than their gross income from the business, then they cannot also claim the home office deduction.
+The maximum amount of home office tax deduction your client can claim using the simplified method is $1,500 per year.
+This limit is based on a rate of $5 per square foot for up to 300 square feet.
+However, your client must also have earned enough gross income from their business to qualify for the deduction.
+If your client’s business deductions (not including the home office) are equal to or more than their gross income from the business, then they cannot also claim the home office deduction.

 Actual business expenses that are not tied to the home office – such as marketing and advertising or supplies and equipment – are still deductible.

-What you need to calculate a client’s home office deduction
+What you need to calculate the home office deduction

 If you are calculating the home office deduction and you elect to use the simplified method, ask your client to provide the following information: